 Best Camera Backpacks for Travel - Manfrotto Bumblebee 230

 There’s no denying that the Manfrotto Bumblebee gets top marks on appearance.
-Super-sleek and stylish, this camera backpack is also durable and comfortable, made out of a breathable fabric to make it lightweight while keeping all your gear safe.
+But it’s not only super-sleek and stylish; this camera backpack is also durable and comfortable, made out of a breathable, lightweight fabric that also keeps all your gear safe.

-In addition to the main camera pouch, there are additional storage pockets for personal items and a strap to attach a pro tripod.
+In addition to the main camera pouch, there are additional storage pockets for personal items and a pocket to attach a tripod.

-A rain cover comes with the Manfrotto Bumblebee in case you get caught in a downpour.
-Because of the size and the large laptop compartment, this is a good option if you’re looking for a larger camera backpacking for traveling.
+Because of the size and the large laptop compartment, this is a good option if you’re looking for a stylish, larger camera backpack for traveling.

 I’ve also had other Manfrotto bags, like the Manfrotto MB BP-D1 DJI Professional Video Equipment Cases Drone Backpack, which I loved carrying while I had my DJI Phantom 4.